Jookia/linuxaudio_dualinput/README.md

 Follow these steps:

-1. Run 'sudo install.sh' to install, or 'sudo uninstall.sh' to uninstall
+1. Run 'sudo install.sh' to install, or 'sudo uninstall.sh' to uninstall 3a.
+Run 'systemctl --user restart pulseaudio', or
-3. Run 'systemctl --user restart pulseaudio'
+3b.
+Run 'systemctl --user restart pipewire pipewire-pulse'
 2. Check if you have an extra audio input in PulseAudio

 # Tweaking guide